-On the surface there’s nothing unusual about the Ioniq.
-It’s a nice modern-looking and sleek coupe/hatchback with 5 doors, good equipment and high levels of practicality.
+On the surface, there’s nothing unusual about the IONIQ.
+It’s a nice modern-looking and sleek coupe/hatchback with five doors, good equipment and high levels of practicality.
 The special features are hidden under the bonnet where there is a choice of bang-up-to-date hybrid or pure electric engines, all offering cleaner, more cost-effective motoring.

-The Ioniq is all about fuel efficiency.
-Yes, it has a sleek 5-door fastback coupe body but that’s not because it’s so sporty – it’s for aerodynamic efficiency.
+The IONIQ is all about fuel efficiency.
+Yes, it has a sleek five-door fastback coupe body but that’s not because it’s so sporty – it’s for aerodynamic efficiency.
 The low nose and square tail also help to keep air drag to a minimum.
 The lightweight components - including an aluminium bonnet and boot - help minimize fuel consumption without detracting from the smooth lines.

 Hyundai designers have added stylish touches too, including distinctive C-shaped LED running lights and standard alloy wheels - although they are smaller in more humble versions.
 If you fancy a personal touch to your Ioniq, original buyers could select different colour trim details to personalise their car.